jsdelivrbot/cla-twilio-plugin/README.md

 - **Use default numbers checkbox** - Marked by default so it will use the phone numbers defined in the CI.
 If not, you will need to write them manually.
 - **Twilio number** - The phone number Twilio will use to make the call.
 It must include country prefix.
 - **Destination number** - The phone number the Twilio API must call.
 It must include country prefix.
-- **Correspondance table** - In this array you need to fill the relation between xml variables and topic values.
+- **Correspondance table** - In this array you need to fill the relation between xml variables and Clarive variables that will be parsed.
 Being the first one the value for the xml and the second one the value in Clarive.

 Configuration example:

     Twilio CI: TwilioConfig-1
     Use default numbers: Checked
-    Correspondance table: title : title
+    Correspondance table: title : ${title}
-                          description : description
+                          description : ${description}
-                          status : name_status
+                          status : ${name_status}

+The service will return the Twilio rest api response.

 ### Twilio xml